truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 {{< include file="/static/includes/apps/AppInstallWizardCertificateSettings.md" >}}

 **Nginx Configuration** setting, **Proxy Timeout**, applies the time out (in seconds) to proxy connection, and proxy send and receive.
-Default value is **60** with a miniumum of 30 seconds.
+The default value is **60** with a minimum of 30 seconds.
-Enable **Use different port for URL rewrites** to show the **External Port** setting.
+Enable **Use a different port for URL rewrites** to show the **External Port** setting.
 When enabled, the URL write uses the access port instead of the node port (default 9001).
 **External Port** default port is **443**.
 Nextcloud continues to listen on the node port.

 ### Storage Configuration
-TrueNAS provides two options for storage volumes, ixVolumes and host paths.
+TrueNAS provides two options for storage volumes: ixVolumes and host paths.

 {{< include file="/static/includes/apps/InstallAppsStorageConfig.md" >}}